Tulane vs. East Carolina NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Tulane's games this season have gone over 64.5 points three of four times.
+- Tulane and its opponents have gone over the current 64.5-point total in three of four games this season.

-- East Carolina has combined with its opponents to score more than 64.5 points in one game this season.
+- East Carolina's games have gone over 64.5 points in only one opportunity this season.

-- The combined points per game average of the two teams, 63.8, is 0.7 points fewer than Saturday's over/under.
+- The two teams combine to average 63.8 points per game, 0.7 less than the over/under in this contest.

-- These two squads surrender a combined 67.1 points per game, 2.6 more than this contest's over/under.
+- This contest's total is 2.6 points fewer than the 67.1 these two squads combine to give up per game in 2021.

 Tulane Stats and Trends

-- So far this season Tulane has two wins against the spread.
+- Tulane has two wins against the spread in four games this year.

-- Tulane's games this year have gone over the total in three out of four opportunities (75%).
+- Tulane's games this year have hit the over three times in four opportunities (75%).

 - Find the latest spread and moneyline odds for Tulane at SISportsbook.